huggingface/transformers/docs/source/en/quantization.md

 </Tip>

-The [AutoGPTQ](https://github.com/PanQiWei/AutoGPTQ) implements the GPTQ algorithm, a post-training quantization technique where each row of the weight matrix is quantized independently to find a version of the weights that minimizes the error.
-These weights are quantized to int4 but they're restored to fp16 on the fly during inference.
-This can save your memory-usage by 4x because the int4 weights are dequantized in a fused kernel rather than a GPU's global memory, and you can also expect a speedup because using a lower bitwidth takes less time to communicate.
+The [AutoGPTQ](https://github.com/PanQiWei/AutoGPTQ) library implements the GPTQ algorithm, a post-training quantization technique where each row of the weight matrix is quantized independently to find a version of the weights that minimizes the error.
+These weights are quantized to int4, but they're restored to fp16 on the fly during inference.
+This can save your memory-usage by 4x because the int4 weights are dequantized in a fused kernel rather than a GPU's global memory, and you can also expect a speedup in inference because using a lower bitwidth takes less time to communicate.

 Before you begin, make sure the following libraries are installed: